BAgaoglu/codewars-solutions/README.md

 # codewars-solutions
- repo for my kata solutions
+ repo for my CodeWars solutions in Python.